 3.2.1 Faculty Membership

-Full-time professors, associate professors, assistant professors, instructors, lecturers, senior lecturers, and teaching personnel with such other titles as may be approved by the Board, shall be the Corps of Instruction.
+Full-time professors, associate professors, assistant professors, instructors, lecturers, senior lecturers, principal lecturers, and teaching personnel with such other titles as may be approved by the Board, shall be the Corps of Instruction.
 Full-time research and extension personnel and duly certified librarians will be included in the Corps of Instruction on the basis of comparable training.
-Persons holding adjunct appointments or other honorary titles shall not be considered to be members of the faculty.
+Persons holding part-time and adjunct appointments or other honorary titles shall not be considered to be members of the faculty.

 Faculty status of full-time administrative officers will necessarily vary with the size and complexity of the institution.
 Administrative officers shall be appointed by the President of the institution and shall hold office at the pleasure of the President.